mha2002mad/project/README.md

 #### find the postman collection in the project's base folder, before using it create an environment for it

 - #### run "php artisan inventory:check_low_stock" to see low stock products
+- #### run "php artisan schedule:list" to see scheduled jobs along with their time frequency.
 - #### run "php artisan mail:daily-email-of-low-stock" to trigger the email(seen in storage/logs/laravel.log) and it self-triggers every day at 12:00.